vranac/hugo-blog/content/post/2016-06-07-adding-github-token-to-travis.md

 Lines 2-4 are your encrypted variable values, do replace `<LONG_STRING_OF_ENCRYPTED_CHARACTERS>` with the output of the `travis encrypt` command.
-Now you have the encrypted variable values added to your travis configuration, congratulations.
+Now you have the encrypted variable values added to your Travis CI configuration, congratulations.

-On line 7 you will actually be using the GitHub token by adding `"$GITHUB_TOKEN"`, travis will know that is is a encrypted variable, and will decrypt and replace it.
+On line 7 you will actually be using the GitHub token by adding `"$GITHUB_TOKEN"`, Travis CI will know that is is a encrypted variable, and will decrypt and replace it.

 With all this in place, you can now use `--prefer-dist`, and not have to worry about